fabianraisch/BuilDa/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE
                        Version 3 - see the [LICENSE](./LICENSE) file for details.

+Due to licensing, the original FMU was replaced with a similar one from OpenModelica.

 ### Citation